montraydavis/SeleniumTestBuilder/README.md

 APIs - Fully supported [GET, POST, PATCH, DELETE]

-### Whitelisting Endpoints
+### API Unit Test Generation
+This library captures XHR / API requests within chrome, and generates a C# Unit Test representation of that request including body payload construction and query parameter model construction. (ie: The body is automatically parsed and classes are created to represent the JSON object.)

+> **Important!**:
+>
+> Only endpoints whitelisted will be captured.
+>
-Line delimeted endpoints can be specified in "whitelist.txt" within the [SeleniumTestBuilder folder](SeleniumTestBuilder).
+> Line delimeted endpoints can be specified in "whitelist.txt" within the [SeleniumTestBuilder folder](SeleniumTestBuilder/whitelist.txt).

 Front End - Not yet supported.